March 4, 2021

 Learning vocabulary using a spaced repetition system is one of the fastest ways to pick up new vocabulary.
 Whether you’re a beginning student struggling to remember the 100 most common Chinese characters or a more advanced student preparing for a standardized test like the HSK 4, Anki will help you get the most out of each of your Chinese study sessions.
 We hope the above tutorials have helped you along your way to Chinese excellence!

-If you’re looking for other great Chinese learning apps, check out our review of Skitter, a game-changing app for students hoping to improve their character writing skills.
-Hoping for more personalized attention?
-Consider signing up for online Chinese lessons or join us in Guilin for full Chinese immersion!
+If you’re looking for other great Chinese learning apps, check out our suggestions for some great smart-phone based Chinese dictionaries and our review of Skitter, a game-changing app for students hoping to improve their character writing skills.